 The one downfall of this juicer is the pulp ends up pretty juicy.
 I like to run the pulp through a couple times to get more of the juice out.
 The Breville BJE430SIL comes with a one-year limited warranty.
 All of Breville’s juicers come with BPA-free parts, so you can rest assured you are safe using them.

-This is another good option, but less expensive than the Breville JE98XL.
+If you are looking for a good green juice machine, this is another good option.
 It is slightly less powerful than the JE98XL, at 700 watts compared to 850.
-It also has an extra-large feeding tube, which means you don’t have to cut food up before juicing it.
+With an extra-large feeding tube, you don’t have to cut food up before juicing it.

 This is a good choice for a juicer if you are doing juicing less quantity.
 It does not come with a separate pulp collector.
 The pulp is stored around the base of the juicer.
 You have to clean it out occasionally during juicing, depending on how much you are juicing.
 This machine does not have varying speeds, only an on and off switch.